An interview with Tom Heehler

 Tom Heehler: To quote from my book, when you write and speak using eloquent language, two very curious things happen.
 One, your audience cannot help but to associate that eloquent language with power.
 And two, they then associate that power with you.
 It's as if by the mere use of eloquent language, writers and speakers are able to acquire and project power.

-So it's not about projecting an image of learnedness, it's about adopting an attitude of learnedness, an attitude that rejects know-nothingism (the notion that "common sense" can compensate for want of a proper artistic education).
+So it's not about projecting an image, it's about adopting an attitude, an attitude that rejects know-nothingism (the notion that "common sense" can compensate for want of a proper artistic education).
 It's an attitude that scorns the use of expletives in every other sentence, an attitude that is suspicious of Ebonics, and suspicious of adults who rely almost entirely on child-like speech patterns in the name of minimalism.
 If you're David Foster Wallace, you can get away with that sort of thing.
 But for the rest of us, if that's all you've got, it's just a little sad.
 These so-called minimalists who think it's pretentious to call bushes shaped like animals "topiaries" just don't get it.
 They're the ones who are pointing and laughing at our proverbial kid walking home with a book in her hand.